Andrei120801/Andrei120801/README.md

 - 👋 Hi, I’m @Andrei120801
 - 👀 I’m interested in backend development
-- 🌱 I’m currently learning Python, MariaDB, Git, Docker, and Linux Ubuntu
+- 🌱 I’m currently learning C#, Html, Css, Javascript, Php, MySql
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Andrei120801/Andrei120801 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.